 There is no other deterrent that is more effective than bear spray.
-Of course, the most effective thing you can do is follow proper bear safety techniques so that you never need to use bear spray.
-But, if you’re someone like me who’s heart starts pumping at the mere thought of a bear attack, the effectiveness of bear spray is a welcome relief.
+Of course, another effective thing you can do is follow proper bear safety techniques so that you never need to use bear spray.
+But, if you’re, like me, someone whose heart starts pumping at the mere thought of a bear attack, the effectiveness of bear spray is a welcome relief.

 Read Also: Can you use bear spray on humans?